-Built-in seating is an old-style way to create an intimate dining area.
+Built-in formal banquettes are an old-school stye to create an intimate dining or seating area

 Designer Barry Dixon created a corner dining space in the butler’s pantry of his home.
 It is constructed of limed oak and resembles wooden church pews.
 Fabric panels with nailhead trim and a small ledge shelf make this my favorite pick.

 This East Hampton home wins the award for banquette on overdrive.
 While I appreciate its sofa style, size and the comfort offered, it feels rather wasted when paired with two tiny tables.
-I misplaced the source, so I don’t have the designers input.
+I misplaced the source, so I don’t have the designers input but Jane T tells me it’s Phoebe Howard.
 Had a large custom table been used, I would imagine lovely conversations taking place but left wondering about the pain of those captured inside (the not being able to get up without interfering with everyone between them and freedom).
 I’m sure there is a happy medium, as Goldilocks discovered.

 A tuft curved version hugs a round table on casters.
 As a freestanding piece, this banquette could be pulled away from the island or moved to another location, even another home.
 Although I’ve never thought to include a built-in banquette in our home, we always request a booth when we go out.
 They are more intimate and certainly more comfortable.
 Something to consider should we build again.
 So whether you’re trying to make a small space more efficient or are taking advantage of a large area, with a little creativity and vision, custom built-in seating may be an area of design you want to explore.